Emergence of Cooperation in the thermodynamic limit: Prisoner's dilemma

-Plotting Magnetization as in Eq. (\ref{eq14}) for all values of $s<p<r$, in the thermodynamic limit Nash equilibrium is always the defect strategy.
-A phase transition would occur only if $p<t-r-s$ which is not possible as the punishment $p>s$.
-When $\beta$ decreases, Magnetization decreases, which implies that number of cooperators increases.
-As $\beta\rightarrow 0$, m $\rightarrow$ 0, implying equal number of cooperators and defectors.
-At finite and large $\beta$ as seen from Fig. \ref{fig2:}, in the thermodynamic limit for $p>1.5$ almost all are defectors.
-However, in the range $0<p<1.5$ there is a drastic decrease in the number of defectors so much so that around $p=.5$ regardless of $\beta$ in the thermodynamic limit 35 \% of the population tend to cooperate.
-In the next section we approach this problem via the method proposed in Ref. \cite{5} and unravel some deficiencies in the method of Ref. \cite{5}.
+Plotting game magnetization as in Eq.~\eqref{eq14} as function of punishment, with the condition: $s<p<r$, we see in the thermodynamic limit the Nash equilibrium is always the defect strategy.
+A phase transition would occur only if $p<r+s-t$ which is not possible as the Prisoner's dilemma has the condition: $p>s$ and $t>r$.
+When $\beta$ decreases, game magnetization decreases, which implies that number of cooperators increases.
+As $\beta\rightarrow 0$, $m_{g}\rightarrow$ 0, implying equal number of cooperators and defectors.
+At finite and large $\beta$ as seen from Fig.~\ref{fig2:}, in the thermodynamic limit for $p>1.5$ almost all are defectors.
+However, in the range $0<p<1.5$ there is a decrease in the number of defectors so much so that around $p=.5$, $25~\%$ of the population tend to cooperate for $\beta=1.0$.
+From the numerical calculations presented in Ref.~\cite{13}, we also see that the number of defectors always remains a majority and the number of cooperators in any particular generation increases if the reward increases which is similar to the results presented above.
+Further, in Ref.~\cite{12} it is shown that in the iterative Prisoner's dilemma with finite number of players cooperation can become Nash equilibrium if tit for tat scheme is allowed for some fraction of population but not the entire population.
+In Ref.~\cite{12}, the thermodynamic limit is not diretly dealt with however, they infer via natural selection that for the iterative Prisoner's Dilemma the Nash equilibrium would be everyone defecting.
+Contrary to this we show that even if defection is the Nash equilibrium in the thermodynamic limit there still exist a finite minority of cooperators which too increase as the reward increases.
+Thus, our results show that even in the thermodynamic limit of Prisoner's dilemma cooperation emerges.
+In the next section we approach this problem via the method proposed in Ref.~\cite{5} and unravel some deficiencies in the method of Ref.~\cite{5}.

-\subsection{Problems with the approach of Ref. \cite{5}}
+\subsection{Problems with the approach of Ref.~\cite{5}}

-The connection between Ising model and game theory as shown in section II is not the only approach available.
-In Ref. \cite{5} too, it has been shown that in the thermodynamic limit games can be modeled using 1D Ising model.
-However, when one analyses the Prisoner's dilemma game using the approach of Ref. \cite{5}, the results are not compatible with the basic tenets of the game for some cases, as shown below.
+The connection between Ising model and game theory as shown above is not the only approach available.
+In Ref.~\cite{5} too, it has been shown that in the thermodynamic limit games can be modeled using 1D Ising model.
+However, when one analyses the Prisoner's dilemma game using the approach of Ref.~\cite{5}, the results are not compatible with the basic tenets of the game for some cases, as shown below.

-\subsubsection{When reward $r$ approaches temptation $b$}
+\subsubsection{When reward $r$ approaches temptation $b$:}